Puzzl/Puzzl-Android-SDK/README.md

 <div  style="text-align:center"><img src="/puzzl-logo.png" alt="Puzzl" width="200"/></div>

 # Welcome to Puzzl's Android SDK
-Puzzl iOS SDK for rendering Puzzl's Employee Onboarding flow
+Puzzl Android SDK for rendering Puzzl's Employee Onboarding flow

 ## Add Puzzl SDK to a project

+This repo is a sample application that includes the Puzzl Android SDK.
+To use the Puzzl SDK, copy the puzzl_library directory to your project.
+You can also run this repo on any device that runs Android 5.0 (Lollipop) or above.

-Add the puzzl library (puzzl_library) as a new model into your app.
+That being said, add the puzzl library (puzzl_library) as a new model into your app.

 1. Add `:puzzl_library` into `settings.gradle` :